PhrozenByte/acme/README.md

   acme-renew [--verbose|--quiet] [--retry...]
 DOMAIN_NAME...

 Options:
   -a, --all        renew all certificates
-  -c, --clean    remove dangling challenges on success; requires --all -r, --retry    retry if renewal fails; can be passed multiple times -v, --verbose  explain what is being done
+  -c, --clean      remove dangling challenges on success; requires --all -r, --retry      retry if renewal fails; can be passed multiple times
+      --no-verify  don't verify the certificate after renewal -v, --verbose    explain what is being done
   -q, --quiet      suppress status information

 Help options:
   -h, --help     display this help and exit